rforssen.net / iot / app

 str

 Current sensor health.
 One of: ok · warning · offline · unknown.
-See Sensor Logic section.
+See Sensor Loop section.

 sensor_failures